 So, what do you need to do?
 Here are some of the factors to keep in mind, all intended to answer the challenge of how to get promoted.

-So, for those who want to know how to get promoted: Be the person you’d promote if your business depended on it.
-Because it just might.
+So, what is the bottom line for those who want to know how to get promoted?
+Simple: Be the person you’d promote if your business depended on it.